Quadrition/Tractiv/README.md

    Follow the instructions from Expo to run the app on your preferred device/emulator.

+## Branch Usage

+- **Development (dev) Branch**: This branch is used for ongoing development work.
+New features, improvements, and fixes are implemented and tested here before being merged into the main branch.

+- **Main Branch**: The main branch contains the stable and release-ready version of the application.
+It is used for release purposes, ensuring that the deployed code is thoroughly tested and stable.

 ## Assets

 All images and fonts used in the application are stored in designated folders: